Visit North Italy – Piemonte

 Next UP… Truffle Festival and Asti!

 If you’ve been reading my blog for a while you know, there is typically some “adventure” in every trip.
 Not because I’m incredibly lucky, just because I happen to be in a lot of places, so it’s bound to happen, right?
-Our visit to Asti was no exception.
-We had been forewarned by Denise that this year’s truffle festival was not going to be as large because the crop had suffered bad weather early on in the growing season, so the demonstrations might be lacking.
-However, we were not prepared for how gorgeous this town would be to stroll around.
-So, after lunch we headed to the market, which by the way, happened to be the LARGE market day for the week and the annual “Truffle Festival,” BONUS!
+Our visit to North Italy and Asti was no exception.
+We had been forewarned by Denise that this year’s truffle festival was not going to be as large because the crop had suffered bad weather.
+However, we also were not prepared for how gorgeous this northern town of Italy would be so beautiful.
+Consequently, after lunch we headed to the market, which by the way, happened to be the LARGE market day for the week and the annual “Truffle Festival,” BONUS!

 Like any major city in Europe, you want to be careful of your surroundings, we never felt unsafe, but markets are prime target for things to happen.
 Just be aware.